Return to key areas of work

 Service measure 15: Percentage of annual mahinga kai targets achieved on projects established through programmes delivered in partnership with ngā Papatipu Rūnanga

-How we are doing: Six targets have been agreed with rūnanga across the Whakaora Te Waihora and the Whaka-Ora Healthy Harbour programmes and work is underway
+How we are doing: The number of targets agreed with rūnanga across the Whakaora Te Waihora and the Whaka-Ora Healthy Harbour programmes has increased from six to nine.
+Good progress has been made for five targets with quarter three being a key delivery phase for all nine targets.

 On track